-Among its many trophies, Burlington boasts Church Street Marketplace, an award-winning outdoor pedestrian mall that marks the city center.
+Among its many trophies, Burlington boasts Church Street Marketplace, an outdoor pedestrian mall that marks the city center.
 Start your morning over tangerine juice and warm banana bread at Penny Cluse Café.
 Only seconds from Church Street, locals line up daily for the freshly baked biscuits, lathered with herb cream gravy.
 Satisfied, it's time to explore Vermont's famous promenade.
 Laden with cafés, boutiques and street vendors, Church Street is a cornucopia of local color, all nestled within a four-block stretch.
-Shoppers will swoon over handmade wares and jugs of maple syrup, but half the fun is the market's surprising characters.
+Stop by Spellbound, a locally-owned boutique carrying the latest women's and men's fashion along with jewelry and gifts.
+Shoppers will love browsing, but half the fun of Church Street is the surprising characters.
 One never knows what lurks ahead; perhaps a parade of nude cyclists, or a tightrope walker wowing the crowd.

 Between buskers and breakdancers, you can duck into Lake Champlain Chocolates for a mug of their rapturous Aztec cocoa.
 But save room for lunch, as some of New England's best Chinese food is plated daily at A Single Pebble.
 Just steps from the shopping lanes, Pebble’s wafting aromas are impossible to miss.
 Armed with authentic dishes like double garlic eggplant and Beijing street noodles, this is Szechuan with a twist.